sakraf/explore-different/README.md

 # explore-different
-Explore-Different is a simple Java Web Application (e-commerce) made using Servlets, JSP and JDBC.
+Explore-Different is a simple Java Web Application (e-commerce) developed using Servlets, JSP and JDBC.

 # Technology used
 * Java 7